Strongly even-cycle decomposable graphs: Small graphs

 We may therefore assume that $C$ is a triangle.
 Since $G$ is not a co-claw and $\abs{V(G)}$ is even, the number $m$ of isolated vertices in $G$ is at least $3$ and odd.
-But now $G'$ is a subdivision of $K_5^{+(m-1)}$, so we are done by Lemma~\ref{K5+}.
+But now $G'$ is a subdivision of $K_5+(m-1)e$, and so we are done by Lemma~\ref{K5+}.

 \textbf{Case 2.} $\abs{X}\geq 4$.
-By applying Lemma~\ref{stable} to the previous case, we may assume that $C\simeq K_3$, $X=\{a,b,c,d\}$, and $G$ has exactly one isolated vertex $u$.
+In this case, we can apply Lemma~\ref{lem:parityreduction} and the induction hypothesis, unless $\abs{X}= 4$ and $G$ is a co-claw.
+Let $X=\{a,b,c,d\}$.
 Again recall that $C$ is odd, and we have re-signed so that all edges between $C$ and $X$ are even.
 Let $xy$ be an odd edge in $C$.
-Since the paths $P_1:=aub$ and $P_2:=cud$ have different parities, $C\cup P_1\cup \{xa,yb,xc,yd\}\cup P_2$ can be partitioned into two even cycles.
+Since one of $P_1:=aub$ and $P_2:=cud$ is odd and the other is even, $C\cup P_1\cup \{xa,yb,xc,yd\}\cup P_2$ can be partitioned into two even cycles.
 We are done since the signed graph of remaining edges of $G'$ is Eulerian with no odd edge, and hence is even-cycle decomposable. \end{proof}

-\begin{LEM} Let $G$ be a simple strongly even-cycle decomposable graph such that $\abs{V(G)}$ is odd and $G$ is not isomorphic to $K_3$.
-Then the join of $G$ and $K_2$ is strongly even-cycle decomposable. \end{LEM} Clearly this lemma is best possible, because the join of $K_3$ and $K_2$ is isomorphic to $K_5$, which is not strongly even-cycle decomposable. \begin{proof} Let $G'$ be the join of $G$ and $K_2$.
-Let $G''$ be the join of $G\cup \{u\}$ and the empty graph on two vertices, where $u$ is a new isolated vertex added to $G$.
+\begin{LEM} Let $G$ be a simple Eulerian graph with at most one cycle with $\abs{V(G)}$ odd.
+Then the join of $G$ and $K_2$ is strongly even-cycle decomposable if and only if $G\neq K_3$. \end{LEM} \begin{proof} The forward implication is trivial because the join of $K_3$ and $K_2$ is $K_5$.

+Let $G'$ be the join of $G$ and $K_2$.
+Let $G''$ be the join of $G\cup \{u\}$ and the $\overline{K_{2}}$, where $u$ is a new isolated vertex added to $G$.
 Since $G''$ is a subdivision of $G'$, it follows that $G'$ is strongly even-cycle decomposable if and only if $G''$ is strongly even-cycle decomposable.
-Thus, provided $G \not\simeq K_3$, by Lemma~\ref{apex}, $G'$ is strongly even-cycle decomposable. \end{proof}
+Thus, provided $G \neq K_3$, by Lemma~\ref{apex}, $G'$ is strongly even-cycle decomposable. \end{proof}

+\begin{LEM} Let $G_1$ be the disjoint union of one or two $2$-cycles together with an even number of isolated vertices.
+Then, the join of $G_1$ and $\overline{K_{2n}}$ is strongly even-cycle decomposable for all $n \geq 1$. \end{LEM}